TeamFormer: Shallow Parallel Transformers with Progressive Approximation: Experiment

 We conduct extensive experiments by comparing our approach with ViT \cite{Dosovitskiy2020AnII}, one of the most representative Transformer models.
 Both the 12-layer and 24-layer versions of ViT are used in the experiments, denoted as ViT$^{12}$ and ViT$^{24}$, respectively.
 The multi-head attention block in ViT$^{12}$ and ViT$^{24}$ employs 3 attention heads, each with a dimension of 192.
 The feed-forward network (FFN) block uses a hidden layer with a dimension of 768.
 The experiments are conducted on three widely adopted benchmarks: CIFAR-10, CIFAR-100 \cite{Krizhevsky2009LearningML}, and Fashion-MNIST \cite{Xiao2017FashionMNISTAN}.
 We follow the standard protocol for splitting the training and testing subsets as defined by the respective benchmarks.
 All models are trained for 300 epochs. \textbf{All source code will be released on GitHub upon acceptance.}

-\subsection{Can the parallel ParaFormer achieve performance comparable to standard sequential Transformers?}
+\subsection{Can the parallel TeamFormer achieve performance comparable to standard sequential Transformers?}

 To explore this, we vary the number of branches and the number of layers (depth) in each branch, ranging from 1 to 24.
-This results in 10 ParaFormer variants, designed to match the parameter scales of either ViT$^{12}$ or ViT$^{24}$.
+This results in 10 TeamFormer variants, designed to match the parameter scales of either ViT$^{12}$ or ViT$^{24}$.
 For clarity, we use subscripts and superscripts to indicate the number of branches and the number of layers per branch, respectively, for these variants.
-For example, ParaFormer$^4_6$ (or PF$^4_6$) represents a ParaFormer with 4 layers per branch and 6 branches.
+For example, TeamFormer$^4_6$ (or PF$^4_6$) represents a TeamFormer with 4 layers per branch and 6 branches.

 The results are presented in Table~\ref{tab:Fea_Para_Former}.
-Surprisingly, more than half of the ParaFormer variants outperform their counterparts, ViT$^{12}$ and ViT$^{24}$.
+Surprisingly, more than half of the TeamFormer variants outperform their counterparts, ViT$^{12}$ and ViT$^{24}$.
 This superiority is consistently observed across all three benchmarks, with performance gains over ViT$^{12}$ (ViT$^{24}$) by $0.205\%\pm 0.0056$ ($2.390\%\pm 0.4463$), $1.586\%\pm 0.2656$ ($3.260\%\pm 1.4931$), and $0.080\%\pm 0.0725$ ($0.692\%\pm 0.3598$) on CIFAR-10, CIFAR-100, and Fashion-MNIST, respectively.
-ParaFormer$^6_4$ achieves the best performance on 2 out of 3 benchmarks, outperforming all other counterparts and variants.
-Meanwhile, ParaFormer$^3_4$ strikes a balance between performance (outperforming both ViT$^{12}$ and ViT$^{24}$, as well as most other variants, including those with 24 layers) and parallelism (with 4 branches).
+TeamFormer$^6_4$ achieves the best performance on 2 out of 3 benchmarks, outperforming all other counterparts and variants.
+Meanwhile, TeamFormer$^3_4$ strikes a balance between performance (outperforming both ViT$^{12}$ and ViT$^{24}$, as well as most other variants, including those with 24 layers) and parallelism (with 4 branches).
 These results validate the effectiveness of the parallelized architecture.